dimfalk/kostra2020/README.md

 ### Construct cell-specific statistics from KOSTRA-DWD-2010R grid

-Now that we have messed a little with the grid cell identifiers, let’s get a sneak peek into the data set itself based on the “INDEX_RC” specified.
+Now that we have messed a little with the grid cell identifiers, let’s get a sneak peek into the dataset itself based on the “INDEX_RC” specified.

 ``` r